 The white grape variety comes from Romania.
-The Romanian name means "Fats of Cotnari" and the Hungarian name Kövérszölö means "fat grape", which indicates the large berries.
-Synonyms grouped alphabetically by country are Dicktraube, Resertraube, Sicktraube ( Austria ); El Grasz, Grass, Grasz, Grasă, Grasă de Cotnar, Grasă Mare, Grasă Mică, Grasi, Grassa, Grassa Mare, Grassa Mica, Poamă Grasă, Som ( Romania ); Bajor, Fehér Kövérszölö, Fehérszölö, Fejérszölö, Kövérszölö, Pataki ( Hungary ).
+The Romanian name means "Fats from Cotnari" and the Hungarian name Kövérszölö means "fat grape", which indicates the large berries.
+Synonyms grouped alphabetically by country are Dicktraube, Resertraube, Sicktraube ( Austria ); El Grasz, Gras, Grasz, Grasă, Grasă de Cotnar, Grasă Mare, Grasă Mică, Grasi, Grassa, Grassa Mare, Grassa Mica, Poamă Grasă, Som ( Romania ); Bajor, Fehér Kövérszölö, Fehérszölö, Fejérszölö, Kövérszölö, Pataki ( Hungary ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)